-Sara Beecham is a Barrister at Five Paper specialising in Employment Law and Property Law.
+Sara Beecham is a Barrister at Five Paper specialising in Housing Law and Employment Law.
 She is seen as a leading housing junior in The Legal 500 and Chambers and Partners.

 Sara is instructed by a number of top ranked Social Housing solicitors and directly by numerous local authorities and private registered providers.